uwyo-mallet/Hybrid-Sorting-Optimization/README.md

    than to speedup the process moving data to and from ARCC.
 You can manually inspect the data using `zcat`. `QST` will automatically try to decompress files with the `.gz` extension.
 If the input does not have this extension it is assumed to be plain text.
+All initialization (including IO) is not included in the runtime output.

 2. Create the `slurm.d/` directory.